kkinnear/zprint/doc/reference.md

   version), and it will run another series of more complex tests.
   Each test will say what it is testing.
 It does produce output, but the lines starting with "...." are simply a report of what is being tested.
-Any failures are clearly delineated as failures.
+Any failures are clearly delineated as failures  Of course, you have to build the uberjar first: `lein clean`, `lein uberjar`.

 ### Clojurescript